 (3) Without limiting subsection (1), if, apart from this section, the advice or consent of a person would be necessary in a particular respect, the advice is taken to have been obtained or the consent is taken to have been given.

-[Section 34 inserted by No. 39 of 2011 s.
+[Section 34 inserted: No. 39 of 2011 s.
 11.]

-[Part IV deleted by No. 39 of 2011 s.
+[Part IV deleted: No. 39 of 2011 s.
 6.]

-[Part V heading deleted by No. 39 of 2011 s.
+[Part V heading deleted: No. 39 of 2011 s.
 7.]

 [Part VI (s.
-35-37) deleted by No. 39 of 2011 s.
+35-37) deleted: No. 39 of 2011 s.
 10.]

 Part VII — Miscellaneous

-38. Contributory investments
+38. Trust funds held by trustee company may be pooled for investment

 (1) Where a trustee company holds moneys belonging to more than one estate upon trusts which require or permit the investment of those moneys, the trustee company may invest such moneys as one fund and distribute the income arising rateably among the estates to which the moneys so invested belong; and any loss arising from any such investment shall likewise be borne rateably by those estates.

 (2) Any such investment shall be made either in investments for the time being authorised by the Trustees Act 1962 for the investment of trust funds or in investments authorised by each of the trust instruments.

 [39, 40.
-Deleted by No. 39 of 2011 s.
+Deleted: No. 39 of 2011 s.
 12.]

-41. Orders as to costs
+41. Costs of applications made under this Act

 The Court may order the costs and expenses of and incidental to any application under this Act to the Court to be paid or raised out of the estate in respect of which the application is made, or out of the income of the estate, or to be borne and paid in such a manner and by such person as the Court considers just.

 [42.
-Deleted by No. 39 of 2011 s.
+Deleted: No. 39 of 2011 s.
 13.]

-43. False or misleading statements
+43. False or misleading statements in documents

 (1) A person who, in a document required by or for the purposes of this Act or lodged with the Commissioner, makes or authorises the making of a statement that to his knowledge is false or misleading in a material particular, or omits or authorises the omission of any matter or thing without which the document is to his knowledge misleading in a material respect, is guilty of an offence.